hermh4cks/Write-ups/Portswigger/2.authentication/2FA_Broken_Logic.md

 # Step 3: Plan the attack

 Whereas the last lab I was able to skip the pin step, this time because of the verify cookie being sent to /login2 perhaps /login1 can be bypassed.
 I can get a code to generate for carlos, it should be easy to then brute force as it is only 4 characters long.
+The other thing to keep in mind is the HINT, I think it is telling us that even if our attack takes a long time, the session cookie that we get should remain valid.
+Just a thought though.

 # Step 4 Create a mfa code for the carlos user